If He Loses

 The friend didn’t know how to reply, so she said, “It’s so horrible.
 I can’t believe it.”

-“Come here,” she said, and hugged her again, then asked, “Are you sure Campus Outreach has counselors?”
+“Come here,” she said, and hugged her again, then asked, “Are you sure Campus Ministry has counselors?”

 “Evangelicals always have counselors.
 Don’t they?
 Maybe they don’t.”

 “I could go there with you.”
 When Kaylee didn’t move, she offered again.